namoopsoo/namoopsoo.github.io/content/post/2025-05-09-simple-easy.md

 Didnt get to yet the Freakenomics Sludge epieodes yet either.
 I feel like I have to just lay out all the related concepts first.
 Then try to attack chunks.

+Maybe most intriguing aspect, is the relationship between how you feel and the number of items you attempt to juggle.

+...